Tuning Thermal Conductivity and Electron-Phonon Interactions in Carbon and Boron Nitride Moir\'e Diamanes via Twist Angle Manipulation: Computational methodology

 As a final step of the BTE-based approach, LTC was calculated using the following formula:

-where $C_{q \nu}$, $v_{q \nu}$ and $\tau_{q \nu}$ denote the heat capacity, group velocity and lifetime of the phonon mode $\nu$ at the point $q$ of Brillouin zone, respectively, all of the present phonon modes are included in the summation. $V_c$ is the unit cell volume, $N$ is the number of atoms in the unit cell.
+where $C_{q \nu}$, $v_{q \nu}$ and $\tau_{q \nu}$ denote the heat capacity, group velocity and lifetime of the phonon mode $\nu$ at the point $q$ of Brillouin zone, respectively, all of the present phonon modes are included in the summation. $V_c$ is the unit cell volume, $N$ is the number of unit cells in the supercell.

 The phonon lifetimes were calculated from the imaginary part of the phonon self-energies.
 For this, the third-order force constants were computed \cite{Togo2015_phono3py, Togo2023}.
 For the Moir\'e lattices with non-zero twist angles, the computation of phonon lifetimes is resource-consuming due to the low symmetry of these structures and large numbers of atoms in the unit cells.
 For this reason the calculations were parallelized over both phonon bands and grid points.